 3. Maintain a Positive Mindset

 Our level of focus determines our mindset.
 Feelings are not facts!
 Rather, feelings determine our level of focus and directly impact neuroplasticity.
 In short, neuroplasticity is how we modify our brains by patterns of thinking.
 It also plays a role in our ability to be creative and, conversely, our ability to procrastinate.

 By making wise choices on what we should focus on, we can learn to “reshape” our brains.
 This is also known as strengthening the “System 2” in our brains, which influences our ability and capacity to feel, think, and act wisely.

 If you are a “planner”, then this can be difficult.
 (I know, because I have struggled with this for years… and still do.)
 What have I learned?
 It’s okay to have goals and make plans to help you achieve them.
 Create calendars, checklists, to-do lists, and so on if that helps you, but remember to be “agile” and prepared to pivot when things change.
 Just know that there may be a greater plan at work—even greater than what you could imagine.

 We try to imagine how everything in our lives will play out.
 We also might fixate on how to solve all the world’s problems at once.
 However, remember that this is impossible for one person, nor is it solely your responsibility.
 Remember to slow down, focus on what is within your control, and take one moment at a time.

 5. Embrace Change

 Journaling is a helpful activity in many ways.
-On the lengthy list of benefits is using journaling to get into the proper mindset.
-Writing out your thoughts and feelings can help you work through challenges and allow you to see problems—and therefore, solutions—more clearly.
+One item on the lengthy list of benefits is journaling to get into the proper mindset.
+Writing out your thoughts and feelings can help you work through challenges and allow you to see problems—and, therefore, solutions—more clearly.

 7. Protect Your Time